0xa08ab242/genomics/README.md

 At present, these pertain specifically to the following:
 - input raw files from test provider (Dante Labs for my current samples)
-- use the latest reference files (currently hg38 patch 13 from 2021)
+- use the latest reference files
-- use the latest dbSNP (build 155)
+- use the latest dbSNP build

 The major steps of this pipeline from fastq to gvcf ready for analysis:
 - prep reference fasta (generate indexes etc.)